ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 * The grid search conducted below follows the approach described in Part A section III:
     1. Coarse search using a bigger resolution, a factor of 10 or 0.1, say, start from 1e-5, then 1e-4, 1e-3, 1e-2, 1e-1, and 1.0,
     2. Finer search using a smaller resolution, factor-2, i.e., {2, 4, 8}, between two best values found in the previous coarse search.
+* **CAUTION** To decide the optimized learning rate, the vanilla paper took the best values achieved in all prior rounds:
+> optimizing η as described above and then making each curve monotonically improving by taking the best value of test-set accuracy achieved over all prior rounds

 ### Approach for IID data
 * Initial coarse searches in a grid {1e-4, 1e-3, 1e-2, 1e-1, 1.0}, best values were found around 1e-2 and 1e-1.